fredpdavis/oshealab_genomic_scripts/README.md

 and accessible through their very well maintained system of ['modules'](https://hpc.nih.gov/apps/modules.html)

-The programs were using accomodate many different options -- the scripts in this package use a particular incantation of these programs.
-As you get more comfortable with the analysis, look at the specific options used for each program, and read the program manuals to understand what each does and learn about other options you may want to try out.
+These programs offer many different options -- the scripts in this package use a particular incantation of these programs.
+As you get more comfortable with the analysis, look at the specific options used for each program, and read their manuals to understand what each does and what other options you may want to try.

 ### 0. Setup your project directory